joshuapcasey/rb-final-client/README.md

 ### Technologies Incorporated
 The app is styled using StyledComponents, Reactstrap, and CSS to create an engaging user experience.
-The app implements TypeScript using React under the Node.js framework meaning it was written entirely in Javascript.
+The app implements TypeScript using React under the Node.js framework.

 ### User Interaction by CRUD
 KYROS utilizes 3 tables from the server and lets the user Create, Read, Update, and Delete on all three.